chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

     for other styles of preprocessing; examples include stemming, lemmatization, or normalizing numerical tokens, with the latter illustrated in:

     * :ref:`sphx_glr_auto_examples_bicluster_plot_bicluster_newsgroups.py`

   Customizing the vectorizer can also be useful when handling Asian languages that do not use an explicit word separator such as whitespace.

 .. _image_feature_extraction:

 Image feature extraction
 ========================

-.. currentmodule:: sklearn.feature_extraction.image
+.. currentmodule:: xlearn.feature_extraction.image

 Patch extraction
 ----------------